 Always make sure your pet has cool, clean water available.
 This is one of the easiest ways to avoid heat injuries in the summer months.
 Dogs, and even cats, drink more on hot days, and water warms up quickly, so make sure to change your pet’s water often.

 Food and drinks you serve your family and friends may be poisonous to your pets.
 Backyard BBQs and pool parties are what we all look forward to during the summer, but keep an eye on what your pet is eating when you get the party started.
 Dogs and cats can experience severe digestive ailments when a change of diet takes place.
-The following products are extremely poisonous to pets: raisins, grapes, onions, chocolate and products with the sweetener, xylitol.
+The following products are extremely poisonous to pets: raisins, grapes, onions, chocolate, and sugar-free gum, candies and baked goods with the artificial sweetener Xylitol, also known as Birch Sugar.

 Do not walk your dog near fireworks.
 Besides the obvious danger, the loud noise can be very scary.